jason-dawnbreaktech/dawnbreak.tech/content/posts/deploy-large-apps.md

 +++
 authors = ["JC Alan"]
-title = "How I Deploy (large) Applications via Intune" date = "2024-12-29" description = "Guide to restoring the pre-W11 right click context menu" tags = [
+title = "Deploying large applications such as AutoCAD or Solidworks via Intune." date = "2024-12-29" description = "A collection of tips and tricks that help" tags = [
     "Intune",
     "PowerShell",